Toggle: English / Spanish

 - Humidified oxygen or air

 - Suctioning of mercury out of the lungs

-For inorganic mercury poisoning, treatment usually begins with supportive care.
-The patient may receive:
+For inorganic mercury poisoning, treatment often begins with supportive care.
+The person may receive:

 - Fluids by IV (into a vein)

 - Activated charcoal, a medicine that soaks up many substances from the stomach

 - Medicines called chelators to remove mercury from the blood